fusion-neutronics/yamc/docs/source/installation.md

 # Installation

-materials_for_mc can be installed and used on Linux, Windows, and macOS.
+materials_for_mc can be installed and used on Linux, Windows, and MacOS including ARM and X86 processorts.

 ## Python Installation